mWater/mwater-expressions/docs/Expressions.md

 - `table`: Table id of table
 - `input`: enum or enumset expression
 - `scores`: map of enum/enumset id to score expression

+### `build enumset` expressions

+Creates an enumset from a set of boolean expressions for each value

+- `type`: "build enumset"
+- `table`: Table id of table
+- `values`: map of enumset id to boolean expression.
+If true, will be included